Inland Empire: Film

 While there are no large film production companies or studios based in the Inland Empire, on-location shoots accounted for a total economic impact of $65.2 million in the two-county region in 2006.
 From 1994 to 2005, filming accounted for over a billion dollars ($1,228,977,456) in total revenues spent in the area.
 Some famous films shot in the Inland Empire include Executive Decision, U Turn, Erin Brockovich, and The Fast and the Furious.
 Select scenes from the films Tough Guys, Constantine, The Island, and Tenet were also shot in the Inland Empire's ghost town of Eagle Mountain.

-While the 2006 David Lynch film Inland Empire is named after the region, no scenes were actually shot in the Inland Empire.
+While the 2006 David Lynch film Inland Empire is named after the region, no scenes were shot in the Inland Empire.

 Ann Lerner, Albuquerque's film liaison, told the L.A.
-Times about the AMC cable TV series Breaking Bad producers wanted to film the series in California's Inland Empire but switched to New Mexico because of New Mexico's tax incentives.
+Times about the AMC cable television series Breaking Bad producers wanted to film in the Inland Empire but switched to New Mexico because of their tax incentives.

-Shot Caller has scenes set in the Inland Empire, called "I.E." in the film.
+Shot Caller (2017) has scenes set in the Inland Empire, called "I.E." in the film.